seanox/pdf-service/manual/Introduction.md

 Files.write(output.toPath(), data, StandardOpenOption.CREATE);
 ```

-The render method needs one more template.
+The render method needs an implemented template.
 Why as a template implementation?
 The implementation makes the template usage traceable for the compiler and
 protects against errors.
-Another point is the Template and Generator API, whose implementation is defined
+Another point is the Template API, whose implementation is defined by the
-by the templates.
-The service only uses the API and has no own template and
+templates.
+The service only uses the API and has no own template and markup
 generator.

 ```java